International Journal of Intelligent Systems and Applications (IJISA)

 IJISA is committed to bridge the theory and practice of intelligent systems.
 From innovative ideas to specific algorithms and full system implementations, IJISA publishes original, peer-reviewed, and high quality articles in the areas of intelligent systems.
 IJISA is a well-indexed scholarly journal and is indispensable reading and references for people working at the cutting edge of intelligent systems and applications.

-IJISA has been abstracted or indexed by several world class databases: Google Scholar, Microsoft Academic Search, CrossRef, Baidu Wenku, IndexCopernicus, IET Inspec, EBSCO, JournalSeek, ULRICH's Periodicals Directory, WorldCat, Scirus, Academic Journals Database, Stanford University Libraries, Cornell University Library, UniSA Library, CNKI Scholar, ProQuest, J-Gate, ZDB, BASE, OhioLINK, iThenticate, Open Access Articles, Open Science Directory, National Science Library of Chinese Academy of Sciences, The HKU Scholars Hub, etc..
+IJISA has been abstracted or indexed by several world class databases: Scopus, Google Scholar, Microsoft Academic Search, CrossRef, Baidu Wenku, IndexCopernicus, IET Inspec, EBSCO, JournalSeek, ULRICH's Periodicals Directory, WorldCat, Scirus, Academic Journals Database, Stanford University Libraries, Cornell University Library, UniSA Library, CNKI Scholar, ProQuest, J-Gate, ZDB, BASE, OhioLINK, iThenticate, Open Access Articles, Open Science Directory, National Science Library of Chinese Academy of Sciences, The HKU Scholars Hub, etc..

 Latest Issue